vaibhav-clearsense/personicle-website/content/open-source-guidelines/getting-started-with-personicle-api.md

 Headers:
 * Authorization: ```Bearer <access token>```

-The response example to the above will be like this:
+The response to the above request will be like this:
 ```
 [
   {